- 1. Requirements Management

 - 10. Systems Engineering

 How to Write an Effective Product Requirements Documents (PRD)

 The product requirements document (PRD) has been called the product manager’s best friend.
 It serves as compass, roadmap, and GPS in helping guide your product to launch.
 Give your PRD its due attention and it will become your trusted assistant!

 The PRD is a living document to which everyone on your development team contributes and refers throughout the development process.

-But unless you’re in a sector where documentation formats are prescribed by government or industry standards, your organization will need to come up with its own PRD format or template.
+While a PRD can technically be maintained in any number of forms, like Word, spreadsheets, or a database, having a requirements management solution like Jama Connect offers many benefits and time saving features – we’ll get into that later!
+But unless you’re in a sector where documentation formats are prescribed by government or industry standards, your organization will need to come up with its own PRD format or template, unless assisted by a formal requirements management platform with pre-built templates.
 Having a standardized template ensures everyone involved in product development can easily navigate the PRD and “be on the same page” with the rest of the team.

 In this article, we’ll cover:

 - Steps you should take in creating a PRD

 - The most common challenges or issues encountered when writing a PRD